oferwald/transposh/readme.txt

 5. Widget style selection

 == Changelog ==
+= 2009/11/26 - 0.3.5 =
+ * Enabled auto-translation to all editable languages on the admin side
+ * Alternate posting methods (thanks Andre)
+ * Fix documenation display regarding widgetless themes (thanks [Hosein-mec](http://linuxshare.org/))
+ * Make sure simple_html_dom is not loaded twice (if we can...)
+ * Large scale code refactoring
+ * Migrated css flags to the widget settings
 = 2009/11/05 - 0.3.4 =
  * Fix for nextgen gallery issue
  * Force LTR for wordpress blogs originiating in RTL